Staff & Board

 Steven T. Stern, Esq., Treasurer, is a retired attorney who now tries to paint at home in Philadelphia and on vacation around the country.

 Dr. Kimberly Duffy holds a PhD in Primatology and conducted her thesis research on chimpanzees living in Kibale.
 She currently is head of the science department, IB biology teacher and college counselor at the International School of Uganda.

 Ann Marie Gage works with non-profit organizations in Colorado for biodiversity conservation and endangered species recovery.

 Sarah Thérèse Kenney is an editorial executive at a modern language publisher in Boston.

 Dr. Elana Levites-Agababa is a pediatric doctor and researcher.
 Dr Agababa also volunteers at health clinics for immigrant and refugee children in Philadelphia and Camden.

-Mark Vibbert is an African conservation specialist who has spent over 15 years working in eco-tourism, development, and conservation in East Africa.
+Mark Vibbert is a conservation specialist who spent over 15 years working in eco-tourism, development, and conservation in East Africa.
 He is now the Stewardship Director at Manada Conservancy, a land protection specialization organization in Pennsylvania.

 Matt Robinson loves technology and toys, and hopes to use and combine those loves to help save the planet, or at least make it a fun place to live.